Azure/azure-sphere-samples/Samples/DeviceToCloud/ExternalMcuLowPower/BuildMcuToCloud.md

 **Note:** The [Azure Sphere Hardware Designs repository](https://github.com/Azure/azure-sphere-hardware-designs/tree/master/P-MT3620EXMSTLP-1-0) on GitHub includes a hardware reference design (folder P-MT3620EXMSTLP-1-0) that demonstrates how to integrate MT3620 into a low-power design where the MT3620 achieves its lowest-power mode but wakes to provide cloud-based operations.
 The design incorporates an external very-low-power microcontroller that can respond to external input such as button presses.

-To build and run this application using off the shelf hardware you will need to do the following:
+To build and run this application using off-the-shelf hardware you will need to do the following:

 - Wire up the external MCU development board and connect it to an Azure Sphere development board.
 - Create an IoT Central application and add views.